D2-mods/Better-IWD-Pregen/README.md

 - EEs: BG:EE, BG2:EE, IWD:EE, EET (tested on v2.5/v2.6)
 - Classic: BG1, BG2, IWD, IWD2 (tested with GOG versions)

-Also compatible with any BG2 conversion mods (ex.
+> Also compatible with any BG2 conversion mods (ex.
 BGT or Classic Adventures).

-#### Classic BG2 engine:
+--

+**Classic BG2 engine:**
 - TobEx (v26/v28): Compatibility issues should be fixed (v3.7 and later).
 - TobEx Afterlife: Use v29.10 or later. (http://www.shsforums.net/files/file/1274-tobex-afterlife)
 - Improved GUI mod: Use v5.1 or later. (http://www.shsforums.net/files/file/1265-bg2-improved-gui)

-NOTE: I'm not 100% sure the scripts work with expansionless versions of the classic games.
+> Note: I'm not 100% sure the scripts work with expansionless versions of the classic games.

 --